 Makeup has existed for a very long time, to hide imperfections, but also for ritual and religious purposes.
 In Ancient Egypt

-, both high-class men and women would wear eyeliner and nail polish to protect themselves against curses (and flies and the glare of the Sun).
-And in the court of Versailles both everyone was in thick layers of make-up and perfume (mostly to hide the smell).
+, both high-class men and women would wear eyeliner and nail polish to protect themselves against curses (and flies, and the glare of the Sun).
+And in the court of Versailles everyone was in thick layers of make-up and perfume (mostly to hide the smell).

-Nowadays, makeup is considered a mostly feminine thing to wear, and most men wear it for religious purposes, or if they're on stage.
+Nowadays, makeup is considered a mostly feminine thing to wear, and men only wear it for cultural reasons, as a fashion statement, or if they're on stage.

 In fiction, makeup is either an indication of religious figures, insane psychopathic clowns

-or people with generally a bolt loose, the more emo-tastic brand of Bad Boys
+or people with a screw loose, the more emo-tastic brand of Bad Boys

-, and general mysterious dudes.
+, and generally mysterious dudes.
 It also acts as Fetish Fuel

 ; just ask any fan of Jack Sparrow

 So yeah, makeup on dudes in a context other than Crossdresser